Eligoze75/Amazon_InsightCart/README.md

 # Smart Amazon Video Games Product Search

 A retrieval-style search assistant over Amazon Video Games product data.
 Users submit natural language queries; the system retrieves relevant products using lexical search (BM25), dense semantic search (FAISS), or a hybrid of both — optionally with Claude-powered query expansion.
+After retrieval, you can **re-rank** the top candidates with a cross-encoder so the final list better matches what the user actually asked for.

 <details>
 <summary>Pipeline Architecture</summary>